Rthales/Android-E-Commerce-Shopping-Application/README.md

 -	Survey Monkey: Used to gather data from end-users by creating a survey of 10 questions.

-# Survey Data Gathering - Analysis
+# Data Gathering - Questionnaire

 The images below shows a Questionnaire that I have created which asks the public what they would like to see from the application.